 The teams travelled to Okehampton Camp on Friday and spent the day preparing for the challenge including a safety brief and route planning.
 Head Chef Mr Holt and his catering team did an outstanding job cooking the barbeque and, after an early night, were ready for a 5.00 am wake up on Saturday.

 At 7.00 am on a mild Saturday morning the teams, along with more than 2400 other young people, crossed the start line.
 The weather conditions were ideal throughout the weekend.

-During their route planning the teams identified a day 1 target and worked out a game plan to enable them to reach it.
-Those of us waiting anxiously at Okehampton Camp were pleased to see that all 3 teams did a brilliant job and achieved their targets.
-The 35 mile teams walked around 24 miles on day one and the 45 team walked 33 miles.
+During their route planning, the teams identified a day 1 target and worked out a game plan to enable them to reach it.
+Those of us waiting anxiously at Okehampton Camp was pleased to see that all 3 teams did a brilliant job and achieved their targets.
+The 35-mile teams walked around 24 miles on day one and the 45 team walked 33 miles.
 We love it when a plan comes together.

 So, after a hard day’s work, the 35A team camped at Postbridge.
 Ross had suffered knee injury earlier in the day but refused to quit and managed to complete the walk without slowing the team and still carrying all of his kit.
 Well done Ross, you are one gutsy young man.

 Meanwhile, the 35B team camped at White Barrow and the 45 team after the long demoralising walk south and the even harder ascent back to the north moor camped after checking through Higher White Tor.

 The teams set off at around 6 am on Sunday, with good weather for the final push to the finish line at Okehampton Camp and, having broken the back of the challenge on day one, all teams knew that they would complete the challenge if they stuck to the game plan.